-IMPORTANT: All labels described in this section will be located under the stand or affixed to the bottom of the computer.

-- 1. Microsoft® Certificate of Authenticity label (select models only prior to Windows 8)-Contains the Windows Product Key.
-You may need the Product Key to update or troubleshoot the operating system.
-HP platforms preinstalled with Windows 8 or later do not have the physical label, but have a Digital Product Key electronically installed. - NOTE: This Digital Product Key is automatically recognized and activated by Microsoft Operating Systems on a reinstall of the Windows 8 or Windows 8.1 operating system with HP-approved recovery methods. - Service label-Provides important information to identify your computer.
+- IMPORTANT: All labels described in this section will be located under the stand or affixed to the bottom of the computer. - 1.
+Microsoft® Certificate of Authenticity label (select models only prior to Windows 8)-Contains the Windows Product Key.
+You may need the Product Key to update or troubleshoot the operating system. - 2.
+Service label-Provides important information to identify your computer.
 When contacting support, you will probably be asked for the serial number, and possibly for the product number or the model number.
 Locate these numbers before you contact support.

 Comp Component

 (1) Serial number

 (2) Product number

 (3) Warranty period

-3. Serial number label
+Serial number label